Written by Stacey Kelleher. Reviewed by Sean Busch.

 Our homes often contain potentially hazardous chemicals, especially when it comes to the cleaning and personal care products we use every day.

-While many of the substances contained in these materials and products are approved for consumer use by government agencies – like the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) – that doesn’t necessarily mean you want to risk exposure.
+While many of the substances contained in these materials and products are approved for consumer use by government agencies – like the FDA and EPA – that doesn’t necessarily mean you want to risk exposure.

 1. Bisphenol A (BPA)